eugenia1984/english/glossary.md

 - **To collaborate**: means to work together with others to achieve a common goal, often involving shared responsibilities and teamwork. **Collaborating** emphasizes working together as a team

+- **To manage** means to be in charge of or control something.
+For example, He manages a small team at work means he is responsible for overseeing the team.

 - **To see new faces joining the team**: is often used in a professional or group setting.
 It means that someone is happy or pleased to welcome new members to a group or team.
 New faces is a friendly way to refer to new people or members.

 - **to support** means to provide help or assistance to someone.
 It's about making sure team members have what they need to succeed.